kgdunn/pid-book/univariate-review/univariate-review.rst

 Independence
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-.. index:: independence

-The assumption of independence is widely used in statistical work and is a condition for using the central limit theorem.
+The assumption of :index:`independence` is widely used in statistical work and is a condition for using the central limit theorem.

 .. note:: The assumption of independence means the the samples we have in front of us are *randomly* taken from a population.
 If two samples are independent, there is no possible relationship between them.

 We frequently violate this assumption of independence in engineering applications.
 Think about these examples for a while:

 -	A questionnaire is given to a group of people.
 What happens if they discuss the questionnaire in sub-groups prior to handing it in?

- 	.. only:: inst

 	We are not going to receive :math:`n` independent answers, rather we will receive as many independent opinions as there are sub-groups.

 -	The rainfall amount, recorded in centimetres, over the last 30 days.

-	.. only:: inst

 	These data are not independent - if it rains today, it can likely rain tomorrow as the weather usually stays around for some days.
 These data are not useful as a sample of typical rainfall, however they are useful for complaining about the weather.
 Think about the case if we had considered rainfall in hourly intervals, rather than daily intervals.

 -	The snowfall, recorded on 3 January for every year since 1976: independent or not?

-	.. only:: inst

 	These sampled data will be independent.

 -	The impurity values in the last 100 batches of product produced is shown here.
 Which of the 3 time sequences has independent values?

- 	.. only:: inst

  	In chemical processes there is often a transfer from batch-to-batch: we usually use the same lot of raw materials for successive batches, the batch reactor may not have be cleaned properly between each run, and so on.
 It is very likely that two successive batches (:math:`k` and :math:`k+1`) are somewhat related, and less likely that batch :math:`k` and :math:`k+2` are related.
 In the figure below, can you tell which sequence of values are independent?

  	.. image:: ../figures/univariate/simulate-independence.png
 		:align: center
 		:scale: 90

 -	We need a highly reliable pressure release system.
 Manufacturer A sells a system that fails 1 in every 100 occasions, and manufacturer B sells a system that fails 3 times in every 1000 occasions.
 What is

 	-	:math:`p(\text{A}_\text{fails}) =`
 	-	:math:`p(\text{B}_\text{fails}) =`
 	-	:math:`p(\text{both A and B fail}) =`
 	-	For the previous question, what does it mean for system A to be totally independent of system B?

-		.. only:: inst

 		It means the 2 systems must be installed in parallel, so that there is no interaction between them at all.

 ..
 See Hodges and Lehmann (1970): there is a whole Chapter devoted to it.

 ..
 See: http://www.rsscse.org.uk/ts/gtb/contents.html: article on Teaching Independence; see PDF file in Readings directory.

 Formal definition for the normal distribution
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^